Chocolate Oatmeal Recipe (Healthy, Gluten-Free)

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.
 Please read my disclosure.This chocolate oatmeal recipe is a healthy hot breakfast that tastes just like a fudge brownie!
 It’s a decadent breakfast that is guaranteed to satisfy your sweet tooth.
 Super easy, gluten-free, and ready in just 15 minutes, this is how to start the day right!

 It’s no secret that I love my morning oatmeal, and I’m always looking for ways to spice it up to make my breakfasts more interesting and fun.
-I also like using oatmeal as a base to recreate some of my favorite sweet treats like Banana Bread Oatmeal and Pumpkin Pie Oatmeal.
+I also like using oatmeal as a base to recreate some of my favorite sweet treats like Banana Bread Oatmeal and Pumpkin Spice Oatmeal.
 The possibilities really are endless.

 So why not make oatmeal that tastes like you’re eating a delicious, decadent chocolate brownie?